molpopgen/BigDataFormats/README.md

 3. Our data are not rounded
 4. No additional libraries are needed (support is built-into most languages).
 5. Files can be read by other languages, such as [R]{http://r-project.org}
+6. A __big__ pro of binary format is how it treats floating point values.
+When a calculation returns a non-finite value (inf or NaN, meaning infinity and not-a-number, respectively), writing those to a plain-text file does something interesting.
+In a plain-text file, non-finite floating values are written in such a way that _they cannot be read back into floating-point data types directly_!
+Rather, you must parse them as strings, check what the string says, and then use the correct [function](http://www.cplusplus.com/reference/cstdlib/strtold/) or [class](http://www.cplusplus.com/reference/limits/numeric_limits/) to return the desired floating-point equivalent.
+Having to do this is obnoxious.
+Worse, failure to do these conversions will often result in the input loop of your program hanging, becoming an infinite loop.
+Binary files avoid this problem entirely.
+An inf or a NaN are written to the file in their native representations, and can be read back out directly.
+In other words, binary files help us meet some of our main goals of convenience and having a format that represents exactly what was stored by our program.

 The cons are: